8ta4/say/DONTREADME.md

 `say` aims to provide high-quality transcription for any user, but there are some limitations and challenges.

-One of the challenges is dealing with low-confidence segments that the transcription system is not sure how to transcribe.
-To avoid contaminating the transcription with errors, `say` can drop these segments and only retain the ones with high confidence.

-Another challenge is handling different accents and dialects.
+One of the challenges is handling different accents and dialects.
 Currently, the most recognized accent is Standard American English, because it has the most data available for training the transcription system.
 This is a form of accentism.

 ### Latency